mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 # Performance & Maintenance 101

 Octopus are generally hygienic creatures; they clean up after themselves.
 Octopus Deploy is no different.
 It does its best to clean up after itself.
 However, it still needs your help.
-In this chapter we will walk through some common tweaks you can make to Octopus Deploy to keep it running lean and mean.
+In this chapter, we will walk through some common tweaks you can make to Octopus Deploy to keep it running lean and mean.

 ## Routine Maintenance